-Fritillaries are mostly recognizable on sight once known.
-Small to large butterflies with mostly orange uppersides patterned with black lines, dashes and spots.
-The underside is patterned similarly on the front wings, but the hindwings are usually crossbanded or striated with pale and dark, or may have prominent, usually silvered light spots.
+Once known, Fritillaries are mostly recognizable on sight.
+Small to large butterflies, with mostly orange uppersides patterned with black lines, dashes and spots.
+The underside is patterned similarly on the front wings, but the hindwings are usually crossbanded or striated with pale and dark, or may have prominent, often silvered light spots.
 The antennae have wide relatively flattened clubs.
 A few large species deviate from the basic pattern, but all are highly distinctive in appearance, and cannot easily be confused with anything else.

-Most Crescents and Checkerspots (Melitaeini) are somewhat similar, but all are small in size, and none have a row of rounded dark postmedian spots on the front wings as do Fritillaries, and most lack similar rounded spots on the hind wings as well.
+Most Crescents and Checkerspots (Melitaeini) are somewhat similar, but all are small in size.
+None have a row of rounded dark postmedian spots on the front wings as do Fritillaries, and most lack similar rounded spots on the hind wings as well.
 Even though not particularly closely related, they are also called Fritillaries in Europe, but not generally so in North America.

 The pupae are easily confused with those of some of the Nymphalinae, being relatively rounded with the head end rounded or with two blunt points.
 There are paired rows of pointed conical projections on the dorsal side, but there is no mid-dorsal row.
 Often the projections are metalic gold, silver, or reddish, and often there are patches of metalic elsewhere; or, in some species the entire surface may be somewhat metalic.
 Many species pupate near or even on the ground, sometimes lying among debris, but most often hanging from some low well hidded support.